adm2022/OLUG_August_2022/matt.md

 https://swcarpentry.github.io/shell-novice/

 -------------------------------------------------
--> CLI power tools <-
+-> CLI misc tricks <-
 =========

 1. export A=`pwd`  # then use $A as part of a destination
-2. mkdir -p some/big/deep/{part1,part2}/paths/you/want/to/make
+2. mkdir -p some/big/deep/{part1,part2}/paths/you/{must,want}/to/make
-3. cd -
+3. cd - # Like the previous channel on a remote control
 4. the deal with source script vs. ./script
 5. tricks with redirecting and pipes
 6. environment variables -- what's to know other than PATH?
-7. I don't know what else at the moment
-8. setting up starship prompt -- will this work if you're just sshing or putting into a box?